 The Zones Fire Zones 1-3 refer to pockets of space around the home or structure.
 It’s doesn’t apply to states or geographic location other than the space in relation to the house.
 It refers to the defensible space.
 Click here for more information on fire zones.

-The term Lean, Clean and Green has been used in conjunction with fire safe (or fire resistant) landscaping.
-That term describes what you are trying to accomplish when setting up a fire resistant landscape: well pruned plans, tree that do not touch, well maintained spaces and high moisture plants and trees.
+The term Lean, Clean, and Green has been used in conjunction with fire-safe (or fire-resistant) landscaping.
+That term describes what you are trying to accomplish when setting up a fire-resistant landscape: well-pruned plans, trees that do not touch, well-maintained spaces, and high moisture plants and trees.

 Zone 1 in the fire safe landscape is 30 feet in all directions around the house or building structure.
 The 30 feet comes from the distance a wood wall can withstand the heat of a large flame without catching fire itself.

 Plants within this area should be low growing (don’t remove low growing plants as it can lead to invasive weeds) and free of oils, waxes, and resins which burn very easily and rapidly.
 Junipers, pines, spruces, and firs are resinous and extremely flammable.

 Try not to use organic mulch, woody plants, or plants high in resin (as noted above).